 Visit How to Apply for full details and a timeline of the application process.
 We welcome applicants from all backgrounds and school types, all over the world.
 If you’re applying from outside the UK, please read our international students section.

 |Candidates applying in Oct 2021 are also advised to keep an eye on the Covid-19 disruptions page which will be updated through the year.|

 Biological or Physical Sciences?

 You should select Natural Sciences on your UCAS form (code BCF0).
-You’ll then be asked on the SAQ form (or COPA form if you apply from outside the EU) which option you wish to study:
+You’ll then be asked on the additional questionnaire(s) which option you wish to study:

 Read more about these choices at Undergraduate Natural Sciences admission information.

 Please note that both Biological and Physical Sciences students can choose from the full range of first year options.
 If you intend to specialise in Chemistry, you can follow either the Biological or Physical Sciences pathway.